githubharald/SimpleHTR/README.md

 ## Integrate word beam search decoding

-It is possible to use the [word beam search decoder](https://repositum.tuwien.ac.at/obvutwoa/download/pdf/2774578) instead of the two decoders shipped with TF.
+The [word beam search decoder](https://repositum.tuwien.ac.at/obvutwoa/download/pdf/2774578) can be used instead of the two decoders shipped with TF.
 Words are constrained to those contained in a dictionary, but arbitrary non-word character strings (numbers, punctuation marks) can still be recognized.
 The following illustration shows a sample for which word beam search is able to recognize the correct text, while the other decoders fail.